playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlick.md

 ### DatabaseConfig via Global Lookup

-Here is an example of how to lookup a `DatabaseConfig` instance for the default database (i.e., the database named `default` in your configuration) from the `DatabaseConfigProvider` singleton and a `provider: Provider[Application]` reference:
+Here is an example of how to lookup a `DatabaseConfig` instance for the default database (i.e., the database named `default` in your configuration) from the `DatabaseConfigProvider` singleton and an `application: Application` reference:

 @[global-lookup-database-config](code/GlobalLookup.scala)